AyoCodess/cross-platfrom-infrastructure-expo_vite/README.md

 3. a vite app configured to use react-native-dom instead of react dom

 4. ui library, which would exist along with the test ui library project in a different repo going forward.

+notes: the package is currently public so anyone can techncally use it. however there are options to create private packages.